AarZoooo/Notes/Maths.md

 <br>

-By the method of least square, `a`, `b` and `c` are to be determined so that the sum of squares of residues is minimum.
+By the method of least square, $a$, $b$ and $c$ are to be determined so that the sum of squares of residues is minimum.
 That is:

 $\frac{\delta E}{\delta a} = 0$
 ,